eideckerh/stockpicker-backend/README.md

-# Stockpicker Frontend
+# Stockpicker Backend

-A simple web-app that let's you invest into stocks with toy money
+A simple web-app that let's you invest into stocks with toy money.
+This project contains the backend code of the application

 ## Getting Started